Global Procurement Areas of Reportable Productivity

 - Re-negotiating existing contracts using best practices to drive value; YoY productivity based on tangible cost reductions over comparable PY baseline (e.g., rate reductions)

-- Consolidating spend across markets & regions centrally to gain leverage & drive savings
+- Consolidating spend across markets and regions centrally to gain leverage and drive savings

 Total Cost of Ownership